pdox/cpython/Doc/library/signal.rst

    :func:`sigpending`.

-.. function:: pthread_kill(thread_id, signalnum)
+.. function:: pthread_kill(thread_ident, signalnum)

-   Send the signal *signalnum* to the thread *thread_id*, another thread in the same process as the caller.
+   Send the signal *signalnum* to the thread identified by *thread_ident*, another thread in the same process as the caller.
 The target thread can be executing any code (Python or not).
 However, if the target thread is executing the Python interpreter, the Python signal handlers will be :ref:`executed by the main thread <signals-and-threads>`.
 Therefore, the only point of sending a signal to a particular Python thread would be to force a running system call to fail with :exc:`InterruptedError`.

    Use :func:`threading.get_ident()` or the :attr:`~threading.Thread.ident`
-   attribute of :class:`threading.Thread` objects to get a suitable value for *thread_id*.
+   attribute of :class:`threading.Thread` objects to get a suitable value for *thread_ident*.

    If *signalnum* is 0, then no signal is sent, but error checking is still performed; this can be used to check if the target thread is still running.